-Thanh Nguyen was born in Vietnam and immigrated to the United States in 2002.
+Thanh Nguyen is a medical student at the University of Washington, School of Medicine (entering class of 2019).
+He was born in Vietnam and immigrated to the United States in 2002.
 He was a public health major and joined VHIO as a sophomore.
 In his free time, he likes backpacking, watching sunrises and sunsets, and city gazing from his rooftop.

 VIETNAMESE DEPARTMENT COORDINATOR 2013 – 2014, EXTERNAL DIRECTOR 2014-2015

 Going through sciences classes at Cal was no easy task for me.
 I really struggled academically.
-I can recall how devastating it was to fail a few science classes (Bio 1B, Bio 1A, Anatomy).
-Like, I literally got F. It destroyed my motivation and I lost all hopes of getting into medical school.
+It destroyed my motivation and I lost all hopes of getting into medical school.
 However, I did some reflection and took a semester off to reenergize.
 During that time off, I reminded myself of my passion to serve the underserved immigrant communities.
 I reminded myself of their stories and injustices they face in our healthcare system.
 When I came back to Cal, I became motivated again to retake those classes and keep pushing forward.
 Failing sucks, but what matters more is the strength you gain when you get up and keep pushing forward.
 Don’t ever give up.
 No matter how much longer it takes you to achieve your dream.

 After my undergrad, I pursued a post-baccalaureate consortium program at UC Irvine.
 Through this program, I took upper division science courses to demonstrate that I can perform well in science courses.
 This program really helped prepare me for the medical school application.
-I completed the program June 2017 and I will be applying to medical school June 2018.
+I completed the program June 2017.
 I was initially really hesitant to take time off and extending my time before medical school, but I knew that I needed more time to work with our community and also do some self-care before medical school starts.
 I reminded myself that this road to becoming a doctor is a journey and that a few years off will not make any difference in my career.
-I stopped comparing myself to my peers, who are in their 3rd years of medical school; everyone has a unique path and it is up to you to define a path that works best for your overall health, mentally, physically, and spiritually.
+I stopped comparing myself to my peers; everyone has a unique path and it is up to you to define a path that works best for your overall health, mentally, physically, and spiritually.
 For me, it meant that I had to take time off before medical school to work, travel, spend time with family/friends, and take fabulous selfies.

 One last advice I can give is to try your best to not compare yourself to others.
 YOU DO YOU boo boo.
 Everything will work out and you will be successful in whatever path you decide to take!
-Please feel free to reach out to me if you have any questions on how to navigating a retake for a class, post-bacc options, etc. You can contact me at (email redacted for internet privacy; please email directors if you would like to have it).
+Please feel free to reach out to me if you have any questions on how to navigating a retake for a class, post-bacc options, medical school application, gap years, etc.